library(idiolect)

 this syntax are ready on the user’s computer, then the following command

-dataset of the Enron corpus that is included in this package (see
+using a small dataset of the Enron corpus that is included in this

 ten authors with approximately the same amount of data.